Stable formulas in ordered structures: Large stable sets

 \begin{prop} Suppose $T$ is $\rcf$, $X\subseteq \monsterset^x$ and $Y \subseteq \monsterset^y$ are definable, $D\subseteq X\times Y$ is stable with $\dim(X)= |x|$, $\dim(Y)= |y|$, and $\dim(D)=|x|+|y|$.
 Then there exists a finite family $(X_i,Y_i)_{i \in I}$ of semialgebraic sets $X_i\subseteq X$ and $Y_i\subseteq Y$ such that $\dim X_i=|x|$ and $\dim Y_i=|y|$ for each $i \in I$, and

 \end{prop}

-\begin{proof} Removing sets of smaller dimension from $X$ and $Y$, we can arrange that $X$ and $Y$ are open subsets as subsets of $\monsterset^x$ and $\monsterset^y$.
+\begin{proof} In this proof, we will use the notion of tangent space and smoothness.
+This is defined as in~\cite{BCR}.
+Removing sets of smaller dimension from $X$ and $Y$, we can arrange that $X$ and $Y$ are open subsets as subsets of $\monsterset^x$ and $\monsterset^y$.
 By decomposing $X$ and $Y$ into definably connected components, we may further assume that $X$ and $Y$ are definably connected.
 Hence, $X\times Y$ is a definably connected open subset of $\monsterset^{|x|+|y|}$.
 By Lemma~\ref{lem:incase}, $X \times Y$ is definably connected by codimension 2.
 Set $B=\esb_{X\times Y}(D)$.
-In the special case where $B$ is empty - by the last statement in Lemma~\ref{lem: boundarylemma} - one can simply choose the family $(X_i, Y_i)_{i \in I}$ to consist of the single pair $(X, Y)$ and get $\dim(D\triangle X\times Y)< |x|+|y|$.
+In the special case where $B$ is empty\textemdash by the last statement in Lemma~\ref{lem: boundarylemma}\textemdash one can simply choose the family $(X_i, Y_i)_{i \in I}$ to consist of the single pair $(X, Y)$ and get $\dim(D\triangle (X\times Y))< |x|+|y|$.
 We will reduce the general situation to this special case.